maggie202506/cudy-docs-aibot/docs/user_guide/industrial_router/system.md

 Configure the parameters according to your ISP instructions, and click *Save & Apply*.

-- **Enable**: Click to enable the TR069/CWMP function.
+- *Enable*: Click to enable the TR069/CWMP function.
-- **Inform**: Enable to send an inform message to the ACS periodically.
+- *Inform*: Enable to send an inform message to the ACS periodically.
-- **Inform Interval**: Enter the time interval when the inform message will be sent to the ACS.
+- *Inform Interval*: Enter the time interval when the inform message will be sent to the ACS.
-- **Data Model**: Select the data model of the inform message sent to the ACS, according to your ISP’s instructions.
+- *Data Model*: Select the data model of the inform message sent to the ACS, according to your ISP’s instructions.

-    ◦  TR-098: Legacy data model for basic home gateways.
+    - TR-098: Legacy data model for basic home gateways.

-    ◦  TR-181: Modern unified CPE standard with hierarchical nodes, supporting IoT/SDN and mandatory for industrial deployments post-2025.
+    - TR-181: Modern unified CPE standard with hierarchical nodes, supporting IoT/SDN and mandatory for industrial deployments post-2025.

-- **ACS URL**: Enter the web address of the ACS provided by your ISP.
+- *ACS URL*: Enter the web address of the ACS provided by your ISP.
-- **ACS Username/Password**: (Optional) Enter the username/password to log in to the ACS server.
+- *ACS Username/Password*: (Optional) Enter the username/password to log in to the ACS server.
-- **Connection Request Auth**: If enabled, you may optionally enter the *Username* and *Password* for the ACS server to log in to the router; otherwise just ignore it.
+- *Connection Request Auth*: If enabled, you may optionally enter the *Username* and *Password* for the ACS server to log in to the router; otherwise just ignore it.
-- **Port**: Enter the port (a value from 1024~65535) that connects to the ACS server.
+- *Port*: Enter the port (a value from 1024~65535) that connects to the ACS server.
-- **STUN**: If enabled, you need to enter the STUN server port and keepalive period, and optionally the STUN username / password / server address to log in the router.
+- *STUN*: If enabled, you need to enter the STUN server port and keepalive period, and optionally the STUN username / password / server address to log in the router.

 ----